amalgam8/amalgam8.github.io/overview.md

 ## Amalgam8 Service Registration

 To integrate and use a microservice in Amalgam8, it needs to be registered in the A8 Registry.
-The most basic way of registering, which can be used for microservcies running on any platform / runtime, is shown in the following diagram:
+The most basic way of registering, which can be used for microservices running on any platform / runtime, is shown in the following diagram:

 ![basic registration](https://github.com/amalgam8/amalgam8.github.io/blob/master/images/basic-reg.jpg)

-The A8 service registration sidecar component is used to register and continuously send hartbeats to the registry on behalf of a microservice instance.
+The A8 service registration sidecar component is used to register and continuously send heartbeats to the registry on behalf of a microservice instance.
 The registration sidecar keeps track of the health of the application (microservice A) and stops sending heartbeats if or when it terminates, soon after which the registration in the A8 Registry will time out and be removed.
-If there is a temporary interuption in network connectivity, the service may time out and also be removed (making it unavailable temporarily) until the network connection to the controlplane is reestablished and the sidecar reregisters the service.
+If there is a temporary interruption in network connectivity, the service may time out and also be removed (making it unavailable temporarily) until the network connection to the controlplane is reestablished and the sidecar reregisters the service.
 This is a common registration design pattern used in many microservice frameworks, and will work for services running anywhere.